wu2014/signup/README.md

 # signup
 This is a sign up form.
-I use Ajax to check whether the username is exist or not.
+I used Ajax to check whether the username is exist or not before you submit the sign up form.